srirams04/pocket-chess/README.md

 -   **Live Move Translation:** See your moves translated into chess notation in real-time, perfect for learning and analysis.
 -   **PGN Export:** Export your games in PGN (Portable Game Notation) format for in-depth review and analysis later.
--   **Review & Annotate:** Replay past games and add annotations at specific positions to dissect your strategies and identify areas for improvement.
+-   **Review & Annotate:** Replay past games and add annotations at specific positions to identify areas for improvement.

 ## Multiplayer Chess: Online & Offline